 One new case of COVID-19 in Boone Co.

 BOONE COUNTY, Ill.
-(WIFR) - Boone County is now at 659 total positive COVID-19 cases as of Friday with one new case.
+(WIFR) - Boone County is now at 669 total positive COVID-19 cases as of Tuesday with a new case.

 No new deaths were announced meaning the total still stands at 21.
 There are a total of 515 recovered cases in the county.